shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 --------------------------------

 The publishing settings described above are only applied once per **imagenode**.
-This insures that any given node will have only a single logging publisher, and single video publisher.
+This insures that any given node will have only a single logging publisher, and single image publisher.
 It may be desirable to have multiple cameras on a single node, each with a different perspective.
 The publising settings described above only need to be supplied once, duplicate entries for these will be ignored.